craiglandis/rescue/Azure_Rescue_Disk_README.md

 9. Run **`cmd`** to launch a CMD session in SAC.

 10. In CMD, switch to the drive where the rescue disk is attached.
 This will be drive letter E or higher, depending on the configuration of the VM.
-Run **`dir`** and look for the file **`Microsoft_Azure_Rescue_Disk`** on the root to confirm the drive letter of the rescue disk.
+Run **`dir`** and look for the file **`Microsoft_Azure_Support_Rescue_Disk`** on the root to confirm the drive letter of the rescue disk.
 11. Run PowerShell.
    ```PowerShell
    powershell